MEAFA PhD Top-Up

 The MEAFA top-up is conditional on the tenure and restrictions of the primary scholarship, and is awarded as a supplement to that scholarship.
 The following key conditions hold:

-- The thesis topic and the supervision structure must meet MEAFA's criteria, i.e. to carry out research in financial analysis using advanced quantitative research methods, with cross-disciplinary supervision by MEAFA members.
+- The thesis topic and the supervision structure must meet MEAFA's criteria, i.e. to carry out research in financial analysis using advanced quantitative research methods.

 - The MEAFA top-up may be awarded either to prospective PhD students who have been awarded a PhD scholarship, or to current PhD students who already hold an existing scholarship.